 Step 3 - Clean Glass

 Use a glass cleaner to clean the windows, both the interior and exterior surface.

 Use an alloy wheel cleaner on the wheels, if applicable.
 Disposable gloves may be worn if needed.
 Alternatively, invest in some new wheel trims for your car to give your wheels an instant makeover.

 Step 5 - Polish Tyres

 To remove any light scratches, buy a chip stick, choosing the colour that most closely matches your car.
 Work the chip stick into any scratches and wipe off any excess with a clean cloth and keep reapplying until the scratches are no longer visible.

 Step 2 - Polish Paintwork

-Finish by polishing your paintwork - use a paint-restoring or 'cutting' car polish if the old paint has faded.
-Use a small amount at a time and work it in with a soft, lint-free cloth over a small area, then move onto the next spot.
+Finish by polishing your car's paintwork - use a paint-restoring or 'cutting' car polish if the old paint has faded.
+Use only a small amount at a time and work it in with a soft, lint-free cloth over a small area, then move onto the next spot.

 When your car is completely covered in polish, take another dry cloth and wipe of the polish, rubbing it in to the paintwork as you do until your car is gleaming.